U.S. Air Force · Enterprise Platform · DAF Modernization

 Training and personnel records not connected

-Airmen's training records and personnel records lived in separate systems with no integration.
-Every status update required manual reconciliation — a structural problem that no amount of UI improvement could solve.
+Separate systems, no integration.
+Every status update required manual reconciliation — a structural problem no UI improvement could solve.

 Non-intuitive class creation process

-The core task for Unit Training Managers — creating and managing courses, classes, and rosters — required navigating a fragmented multi-step process built across different system modules.
+Creating and managing courses, classes, and rosters required navigating a fragmented multi-step process split across different system modules.

 High maintenance costs

-The legacy system was costing the Department of the Air Force millions annually in maintenance for software that wasn't meeting user needs.
-The business case for replacement was already made — the design brief was to make sure the replacement was actually better.
+Millions annually in maintenance for software that wasn't meeting user needs.
+The business case for replacement was already made — the brief was to make sure the replacement was actually better.

 5-day User Centered Design event with Air Force stakeholders